atucker2346/ai110-module2show-pawpal-starter/reflection.md

 6. **Performance optimization**: For owners with many pets and tasks, optimize the scheduling algorithm to handle larger datasets more efficiently.

 **c.
 Key takeaway**

+- What is one important thing you learned about designing systems or working with AI on this project?

 **The most important lesson**: Being the "lead architect" when working with AI means constantly evaluating suggestions against your system's philosophy and user needs, not just technical correctness.